fluxloader-team/fluxloader/MODDING.md

-# Sandustry Fluxloader Modding
+# Fluxloader Modding

 This guide explains how to create, structure, and use mods with the **Fluxloader**, a modloader for Sandustry that supports patching and cross-context communication between Electron, Game, and Worker environments.

-Above anything in this guide *always consult the sourcecode* as the final truth.
+Above anything in this guide _always consult the sourcecode_ as the final truth.

-## Mod Structure
+## Overview

-Each mod is a directory containing:
+The fluxloader places mods inside the `/mods` folder.
+The mods are structured as following:

 -   A `modinfo.json` metadata file (required)
 -   Up to three entrypoints:
     -   `entry.electron.js`
     -   `entry.game.js`
     -   `entry.worker.js`

--   Optional assets, scripts, or config files
+-   Optional assets, scripts, and config files.

+The fluxloader can be configured with `fluxloader-config.json`, and outputs logs to `fluxloader-latest.log` and `fluxloader-previous.log`.

+The manager window that opens allows you to manage and control all of this.
+This includes browsing, installing, and configuring mods,configuring the fluxloader and viewing the logs, changing the load order, and more.

-**Example structure:**
+**Example Mod Structure**

 ```
 examplemod/